Modeling Noisy Quantum Circuits Using Experimental Characterization: Conclusion

 A significant feature of this approach to noise model decomposition is to iteratively adjust the models until sufficient accuracy is obtained.
 Improvements in accuracy may be obtained by changing characterization circuits or parameter estimation.
-The Bell state and GHZ state preparation examples demonstrate how this model adjustment may be performed by varying the experimental efficiency and the input to the model to change the accuracy of the final composite model.
+The Bell-state and GHZ-state preparation examples demonstrate how this model adjustment may be performed by varying the experimental efficiency and the input to the model to change the accuracy of the final composite model.
 Our demonstrations have focused on the depolarizing channel for gate modeling, but circuit characterization can be directly extended to account for new noise models, components, applications, and algorithms.
 For example, in both the GHZ and Bernstein-Vazirani results, we observe an increase in TVD that scales with the number of \cnot gates applied in the circuit.
 A more sophisticated \cnot noise model may improve accuracy of the final noise model.
-Additionally, this methodology assumes separability in composition-decomposition.
-If this assumption is not true, the noise behavior for the selected subcircuits may not be the same as the composite circuits, meaning there may be an upper limit to the achievable accuracy of noise modeling using subcircuit testing.
+Since placing limitations on coarse-graining may introduce insensitivities to certain error types, for instance measurement only in the computational basis creates insensitivity to $Z$ error types, it will likely be necessary to refine test circuits to address more sophisticated models.
+Additionally, this methodology assumes separability in composition-decomposition, i.e.~it assumes that the noise present in the decomposed subcircuits is not substantially different from that of the composed circuit and that any differences may be tuned away by refinement.
+If this assumption is not true, there may be an upper limit to the achievable accuracy of noise modeling using subcircuit testing.
 Further model refinement and testing would be necessary to demonstrate this non-separability.